bosterholz/cloudcourse/index.md

-## Workflow managment systems
+## Workflow management systems

 ### What have we done so far?

 Last time we set up our own instance in the de.NBI cloud.
-We created volumes and mounted them to get a mean to store our data in a persistant fashion.
+We created volumes and mounted them to get a mean to store our data in a persistent fashion.
 The Openstack CLI was installed and used to get access to the cloud object storage, another means to store data in the cloud.
 At the end we used the bibigrid tool to set up our own compute cluster.
-This is where we want to continue today and use the newly started cluster to test different workflow managment systems.
+This is where we want to continue today and use the newly started cluster to test different workflow management systems.

 ### Nextflow

 The first candidate we will test is called [Nextflow](https://www.nextflow.io/).
-If you have questions or are stuck during the execises, just look at the [documentation](https://www.nextflow.io/docs/latest/index.html).
+If you have questions or are stuck during the exercises, just look at the [documentation](https://www.nextflow.io/docs/latest/index.html).
 The documentation is well written and can solve many questions quickly.

 #### Lets get started with Nextflow

 At first we will prepare a workplace we can use.
-Since we will work and share data between all instances of our cluster, we need to use the only directory wich is accessible from all instances: `/vol/spool`
+Since we will work and share data between all instances of our cluster, we need to use the only directory which is accessible from all instances: `/vol/spool`

 ```shell
 cd /vol/spool